-Brief interventions by healthcare providers can increase smokers' chances of quitting successfully.30 The percentage of Utah smokers who reported that they received quitting advice from their healthcare provider declined in the past few years.6 To reverse this trend, the TPCP and its partners expanded
+Brief interventions by healthcare providers can increase smokers' chances of quitting successfully.
+The percentage of Utah smokers who reported that they received quitting advice from their healthcare provider declined in the past few years.
+To reverse this trend, the TPCP and its partners expanded collaboration with health insurance companies and developed and distributed The TRUTH Network Guide, a new quitting resource for providers.

 - In FY06, three health insurance companies offered reimbursement and one planned to offer reimbursement for tobacco cessation services. - Instead of just encouraging their patients to quit using tobacco, healthcare providers can use a fax referral system to send consenting smokers' contact information to the Quit Line.
 A Quit Line counselor follows-up by calling the patient.
-The Utah Quit Line received 739 fax referrals from clinics across the state, a 41% increase since FY2005.7
+The Utah Quit Line received 739 fax referrals from clinics across the state, a 41% increase since FY2005.